 By perturbing the advective forcing, for example, one can explore the dependence of the diabatic heating rates and other subgrid parameterization outputs on the accuracy of the horizontal flux convergences.
 Similarly, for a given advective forcing, one can test how these model products depend on the choice of parameterizations.
 For a discussion of limitations of single-column modeling, including issues of sensitivity to errors in forcing data and consequences of constraining the SCM temperature and humidity profiles from departing too far from observations, see, e. g., Randall et al. (1996), Lee et al. (1997), Iacobellis and Somerville (1991a,b) and references therein.

 A major result in ARM is that SCMs have proven themselves capable of directly validating parameterization results against ARM measurements.
-Because climatically critical observable quantities such as column liquid water and downwelling surface shortwave and longwave radiation can be both derived from SCM results and inferred from observations at the SGP site, it is safe to say that with extensive examples of this type of research in ARM, a major step has been achieved in fulfilling the original promise of the SCM approach.
+Because climatically critical observable quantities such as column liquid water and downwelling surface shortwave and longwave radiation can be both derived from SCM results and inferred from observations at the SGP site.
+It is safe to say that with extensive examples of this type of research in ARM, a major step has been achieved in fulfilling the original promise of the SCM approach.

 The SCM is a convenient testbed for examining many aspects of the ways in which GCMs treat subgrid physical processes.
 For example, Lane et al. (2000) found strong sensitivity to vertical resolution in several test integrations in which they increased the number of layers substantially.
 Several possibilities are raised by this result.
-One is that the parameterizations are constructed around implicit assumptions as to how many layers are involved, so that they do not generalize to arbitrary vertical resolution and converge at sufficiently small vertical grid size.
+One is that the parameterizations are constructed around implicit assumptions as to how many layers are involved, so that they do not generalize to arbitrary vertical resolution and converge at sufficiently small vertical grid sizes.
 Another is that typical GCM and NWP vertical resolutions are simply inadequate for some aspects of parameterized subgrid physics, although they may generally be satisfactory from the viewpoint of large-scale dynamics.

 1.3 Requirement on large scale forcing data

-In the simplest setting, the SCMs calculate the time evolution of the vertical distributions of temperature and water paper, schematically written as:
+In the simplest setting, the SCMs calculate the time evolution of the vertical distributions of temperature and water vaper, schematically written as:

 (1)